Student Policies + Regulations

 Dropping all courses (or de-registration for non-payment) constitutes a withdrawal from the University.
 Please see the summer semester registration page for withdrawal deadlines.

-Students may apply for a leave of absence by submitting a written request to the Associate Registrar, Records + Registration in Student Services.
+Students may apply for a leave of absence by submitting a Leave of Absence Request form to the Associate Registrar, Records + Registration in Student Services.
 A leave may be granted for up to one year in which a student is guaranteed a space in his/her program upon return.
 Students who are away for more than one year are required to reapply for admission with a portfolio.

 North Island College students submit their written request to the NIC/Emily Carr Coordinator.
 Their request will then be forwarded to the Associate Registrar, Records + Registration.